philcockfield/create-tmpl/README.md

 ---

 ### Local Module
-To use the `tmpl` command locally within you module scripts:
+To use the `tmpl` command locally within your scripts add it to your module:

 ```
 yarn add create-tmpl